saharrx/User-Management/README.md

 ### Admin User

-An "admin" user is required for full access to user management functions, including the ability to add, remove, or retrieve user information.
+An "admin" user has full access to user management functions, including:

+- Adding new users
+- Removing existing users
+- Retrieving user information
+- Managing user roles and permissions

 ### Normal Users

-Normal users have limited access and are only able to view the home page of the application.
+Normal users have restricted access and are able to:

+- View the home page
+- Log in and log out